 The reason we have so many waterfalls in Southern Ontario is mainly thanks to the Niagara Escarpment.
 While many people flock to Ball’s Falls and the conservation area there, I say hit the Bruce Trail a little further down.
-Head to the small town of Lincoln, Ontario and you’ll find Rockway Falls.
+Head to the small town of Lincoln, Ontario and you’ll find Rockway Falls, one of the best hikes in Niagara.
 This area is a great spot year-round to unwind and enjoy nature in the heart of the Niagara Greenbelt.

 Hop onto Google and navigate to the Rockway Community Centre.
 Here you can park in the lot’s right side.
 A few metres in front you’ll see the entrance to the Rockway Falls side trail.
 This kilometre-long trail will lead you into the Rockway Conservation Area.
 It links up with the main Bruce Trail about 300m in so you can enjoy both trails on one adventure.